ITU-BDSA23-GROUP4/Chirp/docs/Report.md

   ```
 This install various browsers and tools to run UI tests.
 The browser we use is chromium based.
 <br>
-if you run in to issues with the version of .net replace net7.0 in the command with the correct version
+If you run in to issues with the version of .net replace net7.0 in the command with the correct version.
 <br>
-if you don't have powerShell installed follow these instructions
+If you don't have powerShell installed follow these instructions
 [Install PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.4)

 After completing these steps you can run the test with: